mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dump_in_graph_mode.md

     ```

     - `dump_mode`: 0: dump all kernels in graph, 1: dump kernels in kernels list.
     - `path`: The absolute path to save dump data.
+It is not a mandatory option and can be left unset or set to an empty string.
     - `net_name`: The net name eg:ResNet50.
     - `iteration`: Specify the iterations to dump, type is string.
 Use "|" to separate the step data of different intervals to be saved.
 For example, "0 | 5-8 | 100-120" represents the initial value of the dump parameter, the data of the 1st, 6th to 9th, and 101st to 121st steps.
 If iteration set to "all", data of every iteration will be dumped.
     - `input_output`: When set to 0, it means to Dump the operator's input and output; setting it to 1 means to Dump the operator's input; setting it to 2 means to Dump the output of the operator.